Pharmacology, part 41: Renal Medications - Diuretics

 Black box warning for spironolactone

-Spironolactone has a black box warning due to the possibility that it could increase the size of certain tumors and increase the risk for breast, uterus, ovary, and cervix cancers.
+Spironolactone has a black box warning due to the possibility that it could increase the size of certain tumors and increase the risk for breast, uterus, ovary, and cervical cancers.

 Spironolactone nursing care